 The security industry pulled me in when I joined Intersect Alliance, and I’ve enjoyed the challenge ever since.
 I recently spent a year cleaning infected websites, which was a great way to be exposed to the realities of WordPress security and malware, and am now working on Wordfence and other awesome security tools for WordPress.
 One of the reasons for switching my blog over to WordPress (apart from testing) is to try and set up a successful Content Security Policy for WordPress, which sounds like a fun, if a bit crazy, challenge!

 The first conference I presented at was the New Zealand PHP conference in 2015, but it wasn’t until 2018 at WordCamp Brisbane that I started presenting regularly.
-Since then I’ve spoken at linux.conf.au, and WordCamp Port Macquarie, with WordCamp Asia coming in February 2020.
+Since then I’ve spoken at linux.conf.au, WordCamp Brisbane (again) and WordCamp Port Macquarie.
+I was also scheduled to speak at WordCamp Asia in February 2020, however that event was cancelled.

 The most direct way to contact me is via email: [email protected]